Maria-Catherine/Elden-Ring-Boss-Analysis/README.md

 ## Background

-This is personal project I wanted to undergo after completing my Google Data Analytics Certificate.
+This is a personal project I wanted to undergo after completing my Google Data Analytics Certificate.
 I am a recent FromSoftware fan and was curious about what percentage of Elden Ring players complete certain bosses.
 Then, if there was any pattern found between completed bosses